 You go back to work and leave your new puppy or that you got for Christmas, or your old faithful four legged friend home alone after an extended period together.

 Problem is, each day a feeling a dread hangs over you as you anticipate the destruction that awaits you.
-Chewing, scratching, barking.
+Chewing, scratching, barking, or “accidents” around the house.
 It wasn’t supposed to be like this was it?
 A dog in the family is supposed to be a fun, wonderful experience.
 But sadly this scenario can happen and can lead to a permanent break in the bond between you and your dog, often resulting in punishment, putting in a shelter or euthanasia.

 Why does this happen?